Mobicip Review: Quick Expert Summary

 Note that the Content tab filters only apply during your child’s Daily Free Time.
 All the website filtering rules set on Mobicip’s Content tab will be superseded by the specific filtering rules you set on your child’s schedule.

 Finally, Mobicip gives you the ability to disable parental controls on specific networks.
-To be honest, I’m not quite sure what this feature is for.
-The in-app explanation is terse, stating that you can “Disable Mobicip on your child’s protected school network.”
-But it’s unclear why you would want to do that — especially when Mobicip has such a great scheduling feature that lets you create custom app and web restrictions specifically for school hours.
-To get it to work, you also need to know the target network’s IP address or (IP address range), which can be a bit of a hurdle.
+The in-app explanation states that you can “Disable Mobicip on your child’s protected school network.”
+This might be useful if you know your child needs to use the internet for schoolwork while at school, and you don’t want Mobicip (especially innocuous keyword filters) to interfere.
+This would save you from using Mobicip’s scheduling feature to set up custom app and web restrictions specifically for school hours.
+To get the network exceptions to work, however, you need to know the target network’s IP address or IP address range, which could be a bit of a hurdle.

-Overall, Mobicip’s web filtering features are pretty good.
-The core elements of it are very solid and comparable to the best parental control apps on the market, but I’d like to see better explanations for some of its features.
+Overall, Mobicip’s web filtering features are pretty good and work really well.
+Their core elements are comparable to the best parental control apps on the market, but I’d like to see better explanations for the categories and some of the features.

 Mobicip lets you limit what apps your child is able to access on their device.
 One way you can do this is to restrict apps by category — Mobicip offers 3 predefined categories for you to choose from: Social Media, Entertainment, and Games.
 This is a convenient feature that’s missing on most other parental control apps.
 It lets you quickly target some of the most commonly blocked apps just by flipping a switch rather than needing to find and block each one individually (and risk missing some in the process).

 I tested the feature’s reliability by attempting to run half a dozen game apps on my child’s device, from the popular to the obscure, and Mobicip was able to identify and block every one.
 It’s a little unfortunate that the categories are so indiscriminate, though — puzzle, word, and other potentially educational games will also be blocked if you choose to restrict Games.
-Another minor gripe I have with the categories is that it’s not made clear what kinds of apps fall under the Entertainment category.
+Another minor gripe I have with the categories is that it’s not made clear what kinds of apps fall under the Entertainment category and how it differs from the other two.

 Note that all apps rated 17+ on their respective app store are blocked by default (and there’s no way to turn this off).
 This is great if you want to make sure that your kid doesn’t have access to content that’s inappropriate for their age.

 Mobicip also lets you search for and block specific apps from your device’s app store.
-This is a fairly unique feature among parental control apps.
-Most, like Qustodio and Net Nanny can only detect the apps after they’ve been installed on your child’s device.
+This is a unique feature among parental control apps.
+Most, like Qustodio and Net Nanny, can only detect the apps after they’ve been installed on your child’s device.

 However, Mobicip doesn’t make it easy for you to see which apps your child actually has on their phone, which seems to me like a pretty big oversight.
 You could try to block apps as they show up in the activities log of your parental app dashboard, but that’s a rather clunky workaround.
 And like its website filters, the app filters you set up here in the Content tab are superseded by the specific filters you set up on your child’s schedule.